RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-10-previous-weeks-2.md

 ---
 title: "Previous weeks - Training the models"
-excerpt: "With generated datashet and getting familiarized with the networks"
+excerpt: "With generated dataset and getting familiarized with the networks"

 sidebar:
   nav: "docs"